Male Contraceptives Myths and Facts – Male Birth Control

 Myth 3

-Men considering birth control options for men should carefully weigh the permanence of certain methods and consult with a healthcare provider to understand the implications of each choice.
+Men considering birth control options should carefully weigh the permanence of specific methods and consult with a healthcare provider to understand the implications of each choice.

 Myth 4